sabberworm/Wok.js/Readme.md

 #### pluginClass

 Defaults to `"wok-"`.
 Each element registered with a plugin gets the name of that plugin prefixed by this option added to the list of class names.
 For example, if an element uses the plugin `source` and this option is `"wok-"`, the element gets a class name of “wok-source”.
+Use `null` for the pluginClass to avoid outputting class names.

 #### pluginPrefix